-Either carry out, or work with other adults to carry out and check risk assessments.
-A risk assessment of the forest area must occur before each session, or occasionally on arrival with the children for educational purposes.
+- Either carry out, or work with other adults to carry out and check risk assessments.
+A risk assessment of the forest area must occur daily (before a session), or occasionally on arrival with the children for educational purposes.
 In addition to this, risk assessments will be carried out for each activity that may occur during the session (such as any individual tools being used, fire, shelter building...etc), as well as a seasonal risk assessment each term.
-Examples of these can be found in the appendix this handbook but will be filled in by hand.

-Ensure all of the first aid kits are fully replenished after use, including first aid forms.

-Ensure the tools and kit used are safe for use, looked after, and stored correctly.

-Inform all staff involved in a Forest School session about the risks and how to manage them by showing them the risk assessments or talking and demonstrating safe practice.

-Advise others of how to best keep safe when involved in different activities.

-To ensure that crb/dbs checks have been carried out prior to an adult helping at Forest School.

-To ensure that safeguarding procedures are followed precisely by all adults, as they would be in school.

-To spread the Forest School ethos across the school.
+Examples of these can be found in the appendix this handbook but will be filled in by hand. - Ensure all of the first aid kits are fully replenished after use, including first aid log. - Ensure the tools and kit used are safe for use, looked after, and stored correctly. - Inform all staff involved in a Forest School session about the risks and how to manage them by showing them the risk assessments or talking and demonstrating safe practice. - Advise others of how to best keep safe when involved in different activities. - To ensure that crb/dbs checks have been carried out prior to an adult helping at Forest School.
+This responsibility lies with the school office where these checks are carried out. - To ensure that safeguarding procedures are followed precisely by all adults, as they would be in school. - To spread the Forest School ethos across the school.
 Involve and inform people wherever possible about Forest School (such as by running a staff meeting, having a Forest School section on the school websites, having a forest school display at each school involved, making a Forest school instagram account, making information booklets... etc).